The Best Guide To Pureed Food: Practical Tips For The Pureed Food Diet

 The final consistency should always be tested by feeding a small amount of the food to your loved one before you serve them the rest .
 If this small portion is swallowed easily then the consistency is fine but if it gets stuck in their throat or won’t go down then you

-Containers For Pureed Food
+Containers for Pureed Food

 You can store pureed food in: